julian10m/julian10m.github.io/_posts/2023-08-05-Playing-with-some-Math-and-Rectangles-in-Desmos.md

 ---
 layout: post
-title: Playing with rectangles and Lua2D
+title: Playing with some math and rectangles in Desmos
 publish: true
 ---